helhum/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

    as your summary line.

 Description
-   Here you can go into detail about the how and why of the change.
-It should be brief, but yet descriptive so people reviewing your change get an idea what they need to look out for
+   Here you can go into detail about the what changed and why.
+It should be brief, but yet descriptive so people reviewing your change get an idea what they need to look out for.
+Try to keep the "how" short or leave it out, as the code ideally show how it is fixed.

+   If a change includes adaptions to composer.json and/or composer.lock, include the composer commands used to get to the new state.
+This helps for reviews and to resolve conflicts that can often occur in composer.lock

 Resolves
    You need to reference an issue on Forge_ here simply by adding #[ISSUE_NUMBER].
 If your issue resolves `multiple` issues